Connecticut College News

 Kovic is College’s fourth Goldwater winner in five years04/23/2013

-Goldwater winner Yumi Kovic '14 (right) with Marc Zimmer, the Tempel Professor of Chemistry at Connecticut College.
+Goldwater winner Yumi Kovic '14 (right) with Marc Zimmer, the Tempel Professor of Physical Sciences at Connecticut College.

 Junior Yumi Kovic has been awarded a Barry M. Goldwater Scholarship, making her the College’s fourth recipient of the prestigious award in the last five years.